-Ubuntu comes with a powerful set of keyboard shortcuts that you can utilize in order to increase your productivity through minimum effort.
-When you have a good grip on the shortcuts, you can avoid using the mouse; which saves a lot of time.
-You can also focus more on your work rather than following the mouse pointer.
-Keyboards shortcuts are especially useful if you do a lot of text editing; your hand muscles will actually thank you for avoiding the mouse.
-In this article, we will mention many useful keyboard shortcuts for Ubuntu and also show you how to create a custom shortcut for a task that you frequently perform.
+Ubuntu has a number of keyboard shortcuts that you can use to increase your productivity with minimal effort.
+If you have a good grip on the keyboard shortcuts, you can do without the mouse, which saves a lot of time.
+Also, you can focus more on your work instead of following the mouse pointer.
+Keyboard shortcuts are especially useful if you edit a lot of text; your hand muscles will thank you for not using the mouse.
+In this article, we’ll introduce you to many useful keyboard shortcuts for Ubuntu and also show you how to create your own shortcut for a task you perform frequently.

-Before heading forward with the article, please note the following points:
+Before you continue with the article, please note the following points:

-- The shortcuts mentioned in this article have been tried and tested on Ubuntu 18.04 (Bionic Beaver).
+- The shortcuts mentioned in this article have been tried and tested on Ubuntu 20.04 and Ubuntu 22.04.

-- The Super key mentioned in this article refers to the Windows button of your keyboard.
+- The Super key mentioned in this article refers to the Windows key on your keyboard.